-A Sea-Bird Electronics, Inc., Conductivity-Temperature-Depth (CTD) instrument (Seabird 911, Serial number 1049) with a rosette was deployed at each station on these cruises.
-The rosette was equipped with 24 ten-liter plastic (PVC) bottles equipped with epoxy-coated springs and Viton O-rings.
-Each CTD/rosette cast usually sampled 20 depths to a maximum sampling depth of 525 meters, bottom depth permitting.
+A Sea-Bird Electronics, Inc., Conductivity-Temperature-Depth (CTD) instrument with a rosette was deployed at each station on these cruises.
+The rosette was equipped with 24 ten-liter plastic (PVC) bottles.
+The CTD/rosette cast usually sampled 20 depths to a maximum sampling depth of 525 meters, bottom depth permitting.
 Occasional stations have multiple bottles tripped at the same depth to provide more water for ancillary programs.
 The sample spacing was designed to sample depth intervals as close as 10 meters around the sharp upper thermocline features such as the chlorophyll, oxygen, nitrite maxima and the shallow salinity minimum.
 Salinity, oxygen and nutrients were determined at sea for all depths sampled.
-Chlorophyll-a and phaeopigments were determined at sea on samples from the top 200 meters, bottom depth permitting.
+Chlorophyll-a and phaeopigments were determined at sea within the top 200 meters, bottom depth permitting.